SandsfS/SpanishPoint/MachingEngineProject/README.md

 # MachingEngineProject Automation

-This repository contains the automation project for testing the **Matching Engine** website using Selenium and NUnit.
+This repository contains an automation project for testing the Matching Engine website using Selenium and NUnit, with C# as the programming language.

 ## Project Structure